zhangyuang/node-ffi-rs/README.md

 ### Struct

-For create a c struct or get a c struct as a return type, you need to define the types of the parameters strictly in the order in which the fields of the c structure are defined.
+To create a c struct or get a c struct as a return type, you need to define the types of the parameters strictly in the order in which the fields of the c structure are defined.

 ```cpp
 typedef struct Person {